stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 $ rclone --help
 ```

+This [tutorial][url_rclone_tutorial] provides an example of tranferring files between
+Google Drive and Oak storage.

 The Globus CLI (see above) can also be used to copy files from Sherlock to
 Stanford's Google Drive.

 ### AWS

-You can also access AWS storage from the Sherlock command line with the [AWS Command Line Interface][url_aws-cli]:
+You can also access AWS storage from the Sherlock command line with the [AWS
+Command Line Interface][url_aws-cli]:

 ```shell
 $ module load system aws-cli